Israel - eCommerceIsrael - eCommerce

 Major Buying Holidays

 - Local Holidays: Passover, Rosh HaShana Holiday (Jewish New Year), Sukkot (Feast of Tabernacles) and Hannuka

 - Cyber Monday

+Social eCommerce has become a strong division of eCommerce that involves social media platforms and online media that support social interaction and consumer contribution to assist online buying and selling of products/services.
 Today, social eCommerce has become the focus of competition between eCommerce companies.
 As a country, Israel is very active on social media.
 According to Internet World Statistics there are nearly 4 million Facebook subscribers, which accounts for 50% of the population.
-As a result, eCommerce companies spending increasing resources on social presences.
+As a result, eCommerce companies spend increasing resources on social presences.

 Israel eCommerce Industry Trade Development and Promotion eCommerce